splaisan/NGS-Variant-Analysis-training-2016/README.md

 Full information about the NGS-Variant hands-on training can be found on our <a href="http://wiki.bits.vib.be" target="_blank">BITS WIKI</a> in the dedicated pages starting at <a href="http://wiki.bits.vib.be/index.php/Hands-on_introduction_to_NGS_variant_analysis-2016" target="_blank">Hands-on_introduction_to_NGS_variant_analysis-2016</a>

+Executables used to develope the training are foem most present as one time downloads on our file server [http://data.bits.vib.be/pub/trainingen/NGSVAR2016/installers/](http://data.bits.vib.be/pub/trainingen/NGSVAR2016/installers/), please check for more recent versions at the time you install these resources.

 The code posted here will be maintained and might be different from that used during the training.

 * [scripts](scripts): code relative to the unix command-line manipulation of the reads (QC, mapping, post-processing, ...)